-- We built a system using the system design recipe. - We used the universe module, which provides a way of creating and running an interactive machine. - Machine will have some state. - Machine can respond to inputs. - Response to input is described as a function. - Machine can show its state as a scene.
+- The universe module provides a way of creating and running an interactive machine. - Machine will have some state. - Machine can respond to inputs. - Response to input is described as a function. - Machine can show its state as a scene. - We use this to create interactive animations. - We built a system, using the system design recipe.